0ceanWavves/AgriWeatherPro/docs/user-guide.md

 If you need additional help:
 - Check our [FAQ](./faq.md)
-- Contact support at support@agriweatherpro.com
+- Contact support at Sales@synthed.xyz
 - Join our community forum at forum.agriweatherpro.com